billcurtis/AzSHCISandbox/README.md

     * Set ``HostVMPath`` where your VHDX files will reside. (*Ensure that there is at least 250gb of free space!*)
     * Optionally, set the name of your external switch that has access to the internet in the ``natExternalVMSwitchName = `` setting and optionally the VLAN for it in the ``natVLANID``.
 If you don't want Internet access, set ``natConfigure`` to ``$false``.

-5. Download [**Windows Admin Center**](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/understand/windows-admin-center) and [**Remote Server Administration Tools for Windows 10**](https://www.microsoft.com/en-us/download/details.aspx?id=45520) and place the install files under their respective folders in `.\Applications`
+5. Download the [**Windows Admin Center**](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/understand/windows-admin-center) install file and place it in the `.\Windows Admin Center` folder.

 6. On the Hyper-V Host, open up a PowerShell console (with admin rights) and navigate to the ``AzSHCISandbox` folder and run ``.\New-AzSHCISandbox``.

 7. It should take a little over an hour to deploy (if using SSD drives).

-8. Using RDP, log into the Console with your creds: User: Contoso\Administrator Password: Password01
+8. Using RDP, log into the 'Admincenter' virtual machine with your creds: User: Contoso\Administrator Password: Password01

 9. Launch the link to Windows Admin Center